kaya-firat/portswigger-web-security-academy/README.md

-# portswigger-web-security-academy
+# PortSwigger Web Security Academy Labs

-Write-ups and solutions for PortSwigger Web Security Academy labs, focused on SQL Injection and web vulnerabilities.
+This repository contains write-ups and documented solutions for labs completed on the PortSwigger Web Security Academy platform.